-Lice are parasites that need human blood to survive, so they cannot live long without a human host.
-On furniture or carpet, they usually die within 1–2 days.
+Lice are parasites that need human blood to survive.
+Without a host, lice die within a few days.

 Lice are tiny insects that can live on the human body.
 There are